ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Connected To:** An optional game object to which the knob will be connected.
+If the game object moves the knob will follow along.
  * **Direction:** The axis on which the knob should rotate.
 All other axis will be frozen.
  * **Min:** The minimum value of the knob.
  * **Max:** The maximum value of the knob.